 This vocational course offers a balance of coursework, controlled assessments and examination which can complement exam-based only courses to aid organisation of workload.
 Furthermore, as BTEC Business involves a number of disciplines due to the functional nature of business departments including finance, marketing, human resources and operations it goes well with a wide range of other subjects including BTEC IT, computing, geography, law, mathematics, statistics, languages, psychology and sociology.

-You can progress to studying business courses at university and higher education providers as a subject on its own or in combination with associated subjects such as:
+After BTEC National Extended Certificate in Business, Business courses can be studied at University as a subject on its own or in combination with associated subjects such as:

-Good problem-solving and analytical skills developed by studying business lend themselves to a variety of different careers such as banking, accountancy, finance, insurance, marketing, personnel, management and sales.
+Good problem-solving and analytical skills developed by studying business lend themselves to a variety of different career possibilities such as banking, accountancy, finance, insurance, marketing, personnel, management and sales.

-Students often progress to university taking either a general business course or a business course specialising in a particular area such as finance or marketing.
-Students also move onto full-time apprenticeships often in finance, marketing or law with commercial knowledge gained in their BTEC course acting as a key advantage to their employability.
+Students studying BTEC Business often continue to university taking either a general business course or a business course specialising in a particular area such as finance or marketing.
+Students who have studied BTEC Business also move onto full-time apprenticeships often in finance, marketing or law with commercial knowledge gained in their BTEC course acting as a key advantage to their employability.